kami-soft/ProtoBufGenerator/README.md

 + open ProtoBufGeneratorGroup.groupproj from root folder of this project
 + compile and run ProtoBufGenerator.exe
 + open .proto file(s) by press "Open" button
-+ select directory for new generated .pas file and press "Generate" button
++ select directory for new generated .pas file(s) and press "Generate" button
 + add generated file to your project.

 Do not use `LoadFromBuf`/`SaveToBuf` methods in generated classes!
 Use `LoadFromStream` and `SaveToStream` methods, which inherited from base class.
-See Example2, how to use generated classes.
+See `Example2`, how to use generated classes.

 ## ToDo:
 - add `extensions` (simple ignore directive, or - wrap to comment)